Data Center Water Consumption Market Size and Share

 Key Report Takeaways

-- By source of water procurement, potable supplies accounted for 56.7% of the water consumption market size in 2024; reclaimed water grows fastest at 13.9% CAGR.
+- By source of water procurement, potable supplies accounted for 56.7% of the data center water consumption market size in 2024, while reclaimed water grew at the fastest rate of 13.9% CAGR.

-- By cooling technology, evaporative and adiabatic systems led with 46.7% revenue share in 2024; liquid immersion and direct-to-chip solutions expand at a 13.1% CAGR to 2030.
+- By cooling technology, evaporative and adiabatic systems led with 46.7% revenue share in 2024; liquid immersion and direct-to-chip solutions are expected to expand at a 13.1% CAGR to 2030.

-- By water-treatment method, reverse osmosis commanded a 42.1% share of the water consumption market size in 2024; UV disinfection rises at a 12.8% CAGR.
+- By water-treatment method, reverse osmosis accounted for 42.1% share of the data center water consumption market size in 2024; UV disinfection is projected to rise at a 12.8% CAGR.

-- By ownership model, hyperscale operators held 55.4% of the water consumption market share in 2024, while wholesale colocation posts the fastest 13.6% CAGR through 2030.
+- By ownership model, hyperscale operators held 55.4% of the data center water consumption market share in 2024, while wholesale colocation is projected to post the fastest 13.6% CAGR through 2030.

 Drivers Impact Analysis